SecretX33/AutomaticWeaponRemoval/README.md

 /awr on/off - Turn addon on or off

-/awr status  - Show if addon is on or off and why, very useful to doublecheck if addon state
+/awr status - Show if addon is on or off and why, very useful to double check current addon state

 ## Download